 Gerda Henkel Fellowship in Digital History

-The deadline for applications has been extended to February 9, 2020.
+The deadline for applications is May 15, 2022.
 To apply, please send a cover letter, a CV, a copy of the certificate of your most recently earned degree, the names and contact details of two referees, and a research project proposal (5 pages or 2,000 words max.).
 The proposal should outline a research question, the main sources to be used, and ideas about what digital tools and methods could be used to analyze those sources.
 We can accept applications in electronic form only.
 Documents should be sent as a single PDF file.